SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

 \subsection{M0.084-0.081 (The Three Little Pigs)}

-M0.145-0.086 (Straw), M0.106-0.082 (Sticks), and M0.068-0.075 (Stone) together comprise the cloud complex known as the ``Three Little Pigs'' \citep[TLP,][]{Battersby2020}.
-These clouds are labelled and shown in Figure \ref{fig:TLP}.
-This complex is oriented nearly parallel to the Galactic plane.
-The clouds all have similar velocities which indicates they are associated with each other and not simply close in projection.
+The M0.145-0.086 (Straw), M0.106-0.082 (Sticks), and M0.068-0.075 (Stone) comprise the cloud complex known as the ``Three Little Pigs'' \citep[TLP,][]{Battersby2020}.
+These clouds are labeled and shown in Figure \ref{fig:TLP}.
+The extent of this complex is oriented nearly parallel to the Galactic plane.
+The clouds all have similar velocities \citep[$\sim$50 \kms\ e.g.,][]{Kruijssen2015,Butterfield2018}.
+This indicates they are likely dynamically associated with each other and not simply close in projection.
 The TLP is located $\rm\sim$10\arcmin\ in projection from Sgr A$\rm^*$ as can be seen in Figure \ref{fig:LIC_anno}.

-Previous polarimetric observations of the TLP clouds yielded preliminary evidence of a bending magnetic field within the Stone cloud in the TLP and on the periphery of this cloud closest to Sgr A$\rm^*$ \citep{Chuss2003a,Chuss2003b,Lu2023}. the Straw and the Sticks clouds, conversely, were observed to have magnetic fields that are oriented largely perpendicular to the Galactic plane and do not exhibit as much warping as seen in the Stone cloud.
-This result is also observed in the arcminute-resolution ACTPol results presented in \citet{Guan2021}.
-These previous polarimetric observations were either only sensitive to the brightest regions of the clouds in the TLP or were limited by lower angular resolutions, and so it was unclear from those observations how the field behaves between the clouds of the TLP and the outer periphery of the TLP complex.
+Previous polarimetric observations of the TLP clouds yielded preliminary evidence of a curved magnetic field within the Stone cloud in the TLP.
+This curvature occurs on the periphery of this cloud closest to Sgr A$\rm^*$ \citep{Chuss2003a,Chuss2003b,Lu2023}.
+The Straw and the Sticks clouds, conversely, were observed to have magnetic fields that are oriented largely perpendicular to the Galactic plane and do not exhibit as much warping as seen in the Stone cloud.
+The perpendicular orientation of the magnetic field near the Straw cloud is particularly interesting since this cloud coincides with the Radio Arc NTF \citep[e.g.][]{YMC1984,YM1987,Pare2019}, as can be seen in Figure \ref{fig:LIC_anno}.
+This perpendicular field is parallel to the orientation of the filaments in the Radio Arc, which could indicate a connection between the field inferred from dust polarization and the field traced by the synchrotron emission of the Radio Arc filaments.

-Our new FIREPLACE observations provide over 100 magnetic field pseudovectors corresponding to the TLP that uncover the magnetic field between the TLP clouds and in the lower $I_{250}$ emission regions at the periphery of the cloud complex.
-The FIREPLACE 214 \micron\ dust polarimetry observations recover magnetic field orientations in the cores of the Straw, the Sticks, and the Stone clouds similar to those derived from the CSO and JCMT observations.
+The difference in magnetic field curvature between the TLP clouds was previously observed in the arcminute-resolution ACTPol results presented in \citet{Guan2021}.
+Our results are consistent with these previous observations but show more detail thanks to our 19.6\arcsec\ resolution.
+Our new FIREPLACE observations provide over 100 magnetic field pseudovectors in the vicinity of the TLP, including most of the extended, lower intensity regions.
+In the cores of the Straw, the Sticks, and the Stone clouds the FIREPLACE pseudovectors have similar orientations to those derived from the CSO and JCMT observations.